 Remembering Enslavement without Grace

 Have you ever felt enslaved to do what you did not want to do (cf. Romans 7:14–19)?
-Some Christians seem to have forgotten their struggles with temptations or ignore their sins as though holy.
+Some Christians seem to have forgotten their struggles with temptations or ignored their sins as though holy on their own.
 Believers will be tempted like Jesus was tempted in the wilderness (Matthew 4:1–11; Luke 4:1–13).
 The Holy Spirit descended upon Christ at baptism, led Christ into the wilderness, and Christ left there full of the Spirit.
 Be encouraged by His example.
-If you are enslaved to sin, Paul has shown the way of the Spirit in Romans 6–8.
+If you are enslaved to sin, Paul has shown the way of the Spirit away from sin in Romans 6–8.

 The apostle Paul reminded the believers of the church in Rome that they were once free from righteousness and the fruit of sin was shame and death (Romans 6:20–21).
 However, God has given freedom from sin for believers to become God’s servants and the fruit is to become holy and ultimately receive eternal life (6:22).
 The apostle reminded them, “For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord” (Romans 6:23).